-A contamination screening evaluation was conducted and documented in accordance with FDOT's PD&E Manual, Part 2, Chapter 20 - Contamination (July 2020).
+A contamination screening evaluation was conducted and documented in accordance with FDOT's PD&E Manual, Part 2, Chapter 20 - Contamination (July 2023).
 The purpose of this survey was to identify, review, and provide risk ratings for properties or facilities that have potential contamination sites that may be impacted by the proposed project.
 The evaluation included an identification of potential contamination sites within the study area, as documented in the Level 1 Contamination Screening Evaluation Report, prepared for this study.
 In accordance with FDOT guidance, the "search distances" (i.e., contamination screening buffers) vary depending on the type of contamination source.

 Based on a preliminary assessment of contamination risk, the potential sites were assigned a contamination risk potential rating of low risk, medium risk, and high risk.
-A total of ninety-eight (98) locations within 500 feet of the project area were investigated for sites that may present the potential for petroleum contamination or hazardous materials, and therefore may impact the proposed project improvements.
-The investigation of the 98 sites resulted in the following risk ratings for potential contamination: thirty-five (35) "High" rated sites, twenty-six (26) "Medium" rated sites, and thirty-seven (37) "Low" rated site.
+A total of one hundred seventeen (117) locations within the study assessment area were investigated for sites that may present the potential for petroleum contamination or hazardous materials, and therefore may impact the proposed project improvements.
+The investigation of the 117 sites resulted in the following risk ratings for potential contamination: one (1) "High" rated site, nine (9) "Medium" rated sites, fifty-six (56) "Low" rated site, and fifty-one (51) "No" rated sites.

 Table 2.18 presents a summary of the risk ratings assigned for potential contamination sites.
 Table 2.19 provides a summary listing of the Medium- and High-Risk Contamination sites.
 This information includes the site name and address, agency databases from which site-specific information was obtained, distance from the right-of-way and other supporting information that describes the potential contamination risks to the project.
-Please see Appendix B - Preferred Alternative Conceptual Plans for the locations of Mediumand High-Risk ranked contamination sites within 500 feet of the project limits.
+Please see Figure 2.5 for the locations of Medium- and High-Risk ranked contamination sites within the study assessment area of the project.